primkey7607/5W1H_Materials/SurveyLanguage/README.md

 # Survey Text
 In this directory, we include a pdf of the text we used for our survey, which we ran on Prolific.
 The survey is organized by blocks, whose headers are indicated by bolded text.
 We list and explain each block here, and then we explain the survey flow, which cannot be seen from the pdf.
 To summarize, participants were first shown the IntroBlock.
-Then, they were randomly assigned one of three mental model blocks, datahubModel, 5W1HDataCatalog, or GoogleDataCatalog blocks, each of which contained mental models, and some subset of the data questions displayed in Table 1 of our paper.
+Then, they were randomly assigned one of three mental model blocks, datahubModel, 5W1HDataCatalog, or GoogleDataCatalog blocks, each of which contained mental models, and some subset of the data questions displayed in Table I of our paper.
 For this subset of questions, they were asked to choose a mental model concept and rate the difficulty of making this choice.

 ## Consent Form (pg 1)
 We, of course, displayed a consent form to participants, as required for IRB approval.
 Most notably, we are not allowed to release the raw results, which is why we are only posting our aggregate results here.